Employee Mobility & Non-Competes

 Considering geographical factors, an employee’s relocation, or a delay before entering a competitive field can impact the enforceability of a restrictive covenant agreement.
 Florida employment law statutes impose limits on the duration of such agreements.
 For employees leaving a company, a restrictive agreement is presumed reasonable for up to six months and unreasonable beyond two years.
 The reach of modern businesses, facilitated by the internet and social media, has expanded nationwide, sometimes transcending state boundaries.
 To enforce a restrictive covenant agreement in another state, pursuing legal action through the courts is necessary but can be time-consuming and costly.

-In a scenario where an employee leaves a company in Tampa to work for a competitor in Miami, the enforceability of the noncompete agreement would rely on establishing legitimate business interests in Miami or areas outside of Tampa, and whether the new federal rule takes effect on September 4, 2024.
+In a scenario where an employee leaves a company in Tampa to work for a competitor in Miami, the enforceability of the noncompete agreement would rely on establishing legitimate business interests in Miami or areas outside of Tampa, and whether the new takes effect on September 4, 2024.

 Navigating restrictive covenant/noncompete agreements requires careful consideration of both employer and employee interests and a detailed fact-based assessment, and consideration of existing laws.
 Seeking legal advice can ensure compliance with relevant laws and protect the rights of all parties involved.